web-infra-dev/modern.js/packages/builder/builder-doc/en/config/source/resolveMainFields.md

 #### Set according to Targets

-When you build targets at the same time, you can set different mainFields for different targets.
+When you build multiple targets at the same time, you can set different mainFields for different targets.
 At this point, you need to set `resolveMainFields` to an object whose key is the corresponding build target.

 For example to set different mainFields for `web` and `node`: